AlexCharlton/gl-utils/README.md

 Double is not, however, a valid type when using GL ES.

 ### gl-utils-bytevector
 r7rs style bytevectors with unsafe accessors.
-As in gl-utils-srfi4, bytevectors are created in non-garbage-collected memory.
-They will still be freed when no longer used.

     [procedure] (bytevector BYTE ...)

 Returns a newly allocated bytevector containing its arguments.
+The resulting bytevector *will* be created in garbage-collected memory.

     [procedure] (make-bytevector K [BYTE] [NONGC] [FINALIZE])